[image]

 Move confirmations Cancel to the right

 For consistency with other cancel and exit buttons, the Cancel button in action confirmation dialogs has been relocated to the right side of the dialog.
-This commonly crops up on event-edit Cut, Delete, and Exit with changes.
+This commonly crops up on event-edit Cut, Del, and Quit with changes.

 Android: improve path display in Settings